According to theologian A. Elaine Brown Crawford, “moral evil,” the “evil that results from human choice and acts of free will” (12) can be

 Ensuring that readers can experience these moments of hope is part of the pastoral care romance fiction provides.

 The metaphor of the prince can also express faith in the ecstatic prospect of love at first sight and perfect, instant compatibility.
 In Cole’s novel this aspect of the metaphor is not emphasised, but rather the figure of the prince is used primarily to express legalistic hopes of finding a better way to live within society.
 In the next chapter I will examine two other metaphors of hope which are much more ecstatic in nature.
 They express hope that love’s goodness is so great it can save even those who feel themselves to be, or are felt by others to be, great dangers to society.
 These metaphors cast a protagonist as a devil, or as one of the damned.
-As such, they are in many ways the dangerous opposites of princes: they offer emotional risk rather than security.
+As such, these protagonists are in many ways the dangerous opposites of princes: they offer emotional risk rather than security.